-- On a serious note, the Highland Regiments were among the most effective units of the British Army (which on the whole was a bit crap compared to the Navy).
+- The Highland Regiments were among the most effective units of the British Army (which on the whole was a bit crap compared to the Navy until the later Napoleonic Wars - which made sense since the Navy was the government's favoured child.
+As an island nation with no land borders whose wealth was built on trade, it made sense to better support the Navy).
 It is also true that a disproportionate number of Scots (and Irish, but let's not get into that) served in the civilian administration of the colonies—no task for the lily-livered.

 - On a more poignant note, those who risked their lives to rescue others trapped in a Glasgow pub after a helicopter crashed into it.

 - The Canadian province of Nova Scotia, founded and settled by Scots, whose very name is Latin for "New Scotland", has as its motto Munit haec et altera vincit: "One defends and the other conquers", in reference to this trope.

 - On a somewhat lighter note, Scotland is known to have produced some of the strongest beers in the world, the strongest of which being Brewmeister's Snake Venom, which has topped the charts at 67.5% ABV.

 - This trope is probably what allowed Scotland to survive against Viking raids during the early Medieval era.
 A Norse runestone was unearthed in Scotland which noted that the locals were basically insanely violent.
 This is coming from the Vikings of all people.